Tuesday, July 5, 2016

 Thus, after Peter and John had secured the room, no doubt again storing in their hearts Jesus’ miraculous foreknowledge of the landlord and the near-miraculous availability of a large room at such short notice, all they had left to do was to take the lamb to the temple to be slaughtered.

-[Edersheim says, based on Jewish tradition that they started up to the temple mount in early afternoon, joining a dense crowd of joyous, chatting pilgrims.
+[Edersheim says, based on Jewish tradition, that they started up to the temple mount in early afternoon, joining a dense crowd of joyous, chatting pilgrims.
 However, biblically, the lamb was not slaughtered until the sun began going behind the mountains.]

 Imagine how alone they felt; no doubt their understanding of some of the things Jesus had told them began to dawn.
 This was to be his last Passover.
 He had told them plainly he was going to be killed on this trip to Jerusalem.
 When Peter had taken him aside like a dutch uncle, perhaps shaking his finger at him and saying, ‘You stop that negative talk, nothing bad is going to happen to you,’ Jesus had turned his back on Peter and said ‘Get behind me, Satan.’
 And just two days ago he had told them that this magnificent temple, the centerpiece of worship throughout their entire lives, was destined to be demolished.